azencot-group/SuperLinear/README.md

 In progress

-## 📚 TODO ⏳
+## TODO ⏳

 * Add citation 📚
-* Add Super-Linear to GIFT-Eval.
+* Add Super-Linear to GIFT-Eval leaderboard.
 The results and notebook for GIFT-Eval can be found in the gift-eval directory.

 ## Related Resources
 * Time-Moe: Billion-Scale Time Series Foundation Models with Mixture of Experts, in ICLR 2025. [\[paper\]](https://arxiv.org/abs/2409.16040) [\[GitHub Repo\]](https://github.com/Time-MoE/Time-MoE)